Monetization

 Try advertising on social media

 A single sponsored post can go a long way.
 You don’t need to spend a lot of money to try this out.
 Rather, treat it as an experiment with a small budget.
-Whether your platform of choice is TikTok, Instagram, YouTube, or something else, look into commissioning an ad or two for your new product.
+Whether your platform of choice is TikTok, Instagram, YouTube, or something else, look into commissioning an ad or two for your digital product.

 Look into Google Ads